 An impairment loss is recognised whenever the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
-Impairment losses are recognised in the Statement of Comprehensive Income.
+Impairment losses are recognised in the Statement of Profit or Loss and Other Comprehensive Income.

-When a decline in the fair value of an available for sale financial asset has been recognised directly in equity and there is objective evidence that the asset is impaired, the cumulative loss that had been recognised in equity is recognised in the p Impairment continued statement of Comprehensive income.
-The amount of the cumulative loss that is recognised in the Statement of Comprehensive Income is the difference between the acquisition cost and current fair value, less any impairment loss on that financial asset previously recognised in the Statement of Comprehensive Income.
+When a decline in the fair value of an available for sale financial asset has been recognised directly in equity and there is objective evidence that the asset is impaired, the cumulative loss that had been recognised in equity is recognised in the Statement of Profit or Loss and Other Comprehensive Income.
+The amount of the cumulative loss that is recognised in the Statement of Profit or Loss and Other Comprehensive Income is the difference between the acquisition cost and current fair value, less any impairment loss on that financial asset previously recognised in the Statement of Profit or Loss and Other Comprehensive Income.